DHANYA-00/-Ecommerce-Follow-Along/README.md

 - Calculate Total Price: Sum up the item prices, including taxes/discounts if needed.

 - Add Place Order Button: Finalize the order and send it to the backend.

+#  Milestone 25: create an backend endpoint for place order.

+*Overview:*

+This milestone focuses on creating an Express backend endpoint that handles placing orders.
+It receives product details, user information, and address data, then processes and stores the order in MongoDB.

+*Features:*

+- Accepts user email, products, and address details.

+- Retrieves user ID from the email.

+- Creates individual orders per product.

+- Saves orders to the MongoDB orders collection.